Actionable Time Management Tips-2

 Your Work Book

 In our busy working lives today, we are bombarded with so many different distractions that it is sometimes difficult to keep track of everything that’s going on, particularly if you work in an open-plan office.
-Instead of recording on scraps better-time-management1of paper or sticky notes all the actionable thoughts that pass through your mind during these stressful periods, use an inexpensive spiral note book.
+Instead of recording on scraps of paper or sticky notes all the actionable thoughts that pass through your mind during these stressful periods, use an inexpensive spiral note book.
 Anything of importance that you write down can then be found again at a later date.
 Use it as an adjunct, or a companion, to your diary and as a great memory jogger.

 The first step in becoming a good time manager is to observe the ways you currently spend your time.
 If you do it, write it down.
 Take notice of where your time goes, and where and with whom you spend it.
 Once you are aware of where your time goes, it’s much easier to make different choices.
 The second step is to make better choices.
 It takes a lot of character to try something new, but if you don’t change what you’re doing, then you’ll keep getting what you’re getting.